-- 7. If a pile-up forms at the goal line, come into the field of play until you can see the ball.
+- 8. If a pile-up forms at the goal line, come into the field of play until you can see the ball.
 If you are the nearest official, you may need to dig for it.
-Check with other officials that they did not see the ball carrier down (or fumble the ball) before he reached the goal line. - 8.
-If you have goal line responsibility and it is necessary to move out of the players' way as they come towards you, move wider without leaving the goal line. - 9.
+Check with other officials that they did not see the ball carrier down (or fumble the ball) before they reached the goal line. - 9.
+If you have goal line responsibility and it is necessary to move out of the players' way as they come towards you, move wider without leaving the goal line. - 10.
 Do not give a score signal if you have thrown a penalty flag for a foul by the scoring team.
-Do not blow your whistle or give any signal if you are not sure about the outcome of the play. - 10.
-If you have goal line responsibility, straddle the goal line don't run after the player into the end zone unless there is a threat of trouble by or against him, but do turn to keep your eyes on him to observe late hits or unsportsmanlike conduct. - 11.
+Do not blow your whistle or give any signal if you are not sure about the outcome of the play. - 11.
+If you have goal line responsibility, straddle the goal line don't run after the player into the end zone unless there is a threat of trouble by or against them, but do turn to keep your eyes on them to observe late hits or unsportsmanlike conduct. - 12.
+If another official has sideline responsibility, do not signal touchdown until you have confirmed with them that the ball carrier was not out of bounds. ◊ - 13.
 Maintain the touchdown or safety signal until you know the Referee has seen it, but keep your eyes on the players don't look to the Referee until all action has ceased.

-- Don't run and signal at the same time.
-You should not echo the signals of other officials unless the Referee cannot see their signal. - 12.
+Don't run and signal at the same time.
+You should not echo the signals of other officials unless the Referee cannot see their signal. - 14.
 It is especially important on goal line plays that all covering officials indicate the same point of forward progress.
 Communicate if in doubt.
 Signal only if sure.

-- 1. [IN xx1 FORMATION (5/6C-MAN CREW)] [LINE JUDGE] Inform the Back Judge of the number of the yard line that is the line of scrimmage.
-Communicate (preferably verbally) as to who has the responsibility for the goal line. - 2.
-In 3rd and 4th down short yardage situations, treat the line to gain as you would the goal line - 3.
+- 1. [IN xx1 FORMATION (CREW OF 5/6C)] [LINE JUDGE] Inform the Back Judge of the number of the yard line that is the line of scrimmage.
+Communicate (preferably verbally) as to who has the responsibility for the goal line.
+In noisy situations, point at the line you have responsibility for. § - 2.
+In 3rd and 4th down short yardage situations, treat the line to gain as you would the goal line. - 3.
 If the line to gain is near the goal line, your first priority is the goal line.
 If necessary come back from the goal line to the line to gain once it is clear that the ball carrier is unlikely to score.
+Usually, if the ball carrier only looks like getting as far as the line to gain, then that is the place to be.
+If the ball carrier is running free and looking able to get near the goal line, that is the place to be. - 4.
+[SNAP FROM OUTSIDE TEAM A'S 5-YARD LINE] Decide whether to go back to Team A's goal line or not based on whether the play is to your side of the field and how likely it is that the ball becomes dead near the goal line.
+(There is little point in going back if there is a low risk of a Team A player being tackled for a safety.)